 Common risk factors include:

-Therapies: Eczema therapies include wet dressings, where corticosteroid ointments are applied and sealed with gauze for severe cases, sometimes under medical supervision.
-Light therapy (phototherapy) uses controlled sunlight or UV light to treat persistent eczema but carries risks like skin aging and cancer.
-Counseling can help manage emotional stress from the condition, while relaxation, behavior modification, and biofeedback may reduce habitual scratching.
+Therapies: Eczema therapies include wet wrap therapy for eczema, where corticosteroid ointments are applied and sealed with gauze for severe cases, sometimes under medical supervision as part of advanced eczema care and severe eczema treatment plans.
+Light therapy (phototherapy), also known as eczema phototherapy treatment or UV light treatment for eczema, uses controlled sunlight or medical UV light to treat persistent eczema but carries risks like skin aging and cancer.

 Baby Eczema: Treatment for infant eczema focuses on avoiding irritants and extreme temperatures, giving short warm baths, and applying moisturizer while the skin is damp.
 If the rash persists or becomes infected, a doctor may prescribe medication or an oral antihistamine to reduce itching, especially at night.